The schema version of this config (currently not used).

 # them, using conditional expressions.

-# The command/entrypoint to run the container with when starting the service.
+# The command/entrypoint to run the container with.

-# The arguments to run the container with when starting the service.
+# The arguments (on top of the `command`, i.e. entrypoint) to run the container with.

 # Key/value map of environment variables.
 Keys must be valid POSIX environment variable names (must not start with